rloomba/JavaScriptButtons/README.md

 data-option0price2="12.00"
 ```

-## Form validation
-We can also handle form validation for you.

-To make a field required, add `data-optionNrequired="true"`.

-We support patterns, too.
-Add `data-optionNpattern`, e.g. `data-optionNpattern="alphaNumericRegex"`.
-Supported validators are: `alphaNumericRegex`, `alphaRegex`, and `numericRegex`.

 ## Callback notification
 On completion of a transaction you can get a payment notification ([IPN](https://www.x.com/developers/paypal/documentation-tools/ipn/integration-guide/IPNIntro)) on a callback URL you specify using the `data-callback` attribute.
 An [IPN simulator](https://developer.paypal.com/webapps/developer/applications/ipn_simulator) is available on the sandbox.